sunnycoderdude/my-bio/README.md

 ## Installation

-Simply name to my homepage!
+Simply navigate to my homepage hosted on [Github](https://sunnycoderdude.github.io/my-bio/)!

 ## Usage

-1. Click About to view my background information
+1. Click About to view my background information.
-2. Click Portfolio to view a sampling of my programming work
+2. Click Portfolio to view a sampling of my programming work.
-3. Click Contact to drop me a message
+3. Click Contact to drop me a message.

 ## License